EricRohlfs/html-au/README.md

 # HTML-AU
-HTML-AU is inspired by HTMX but uses client side JavaScript native customElements to generate html.
+HTML-AU is inspired by HTMX.
+Instead of rendering HTML on the server like HTMX, HTML-AU uses client side JavaScript native customElements to generate html.

 Unlike HTMX, HTML-AU does not try to conform to [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)